-A. Submission of Claims and Invoices.
+- A. Submission of Claims and Invoices. - 1.
 Submission of Claims and Invoices for Medi-Cal Services.
-Services are to be entered into the Clinician's Gateway System based on timeframes prescribed in the ADMHS Documentation Manual.
+Services are to be entered into the Clinician's Gateway System based on timeframes prescribed in the Behavioral Wellness Clinical Documentation Manual.
 Late service data and claims may only be submitted in accordance with State and federal regulations.
-ADMHS shall provide to Contractor a report that: i) summarizes the Medi-Cal UOS approved to be claimed for the month, multiplied by the provisional rate in effect at the time of service, ii) states the amount owed by County, and iii) includes the Agreement number.
+Behavioral Wellness shall provide to Contractor a report that: i) summarizes the Medi-Cal UOS approved to be claimed for the month, multiplied by the provisional rate in effect at the time of service, ii) states the amount owed by County, and iii) includes the Agreement number.
 Contractor shall review the report and indicate concurrence that the report will be the basis for Contractor's provisional payment for the month.
 Contractor shall indicate concurrence within two (2) business days electronically to the County designated representative or to:

 admhsfinancecbo@co.santa-barbara.ca.us

-Santa Barbara County Alcohol, Drug, and Mental Health Services ATTN: Accounts Payable 429 North San Antonio Road Santa Barbara, CA 93110 -1316
+Santa Barbara County Department of Behavioral Wellness

+ATTN: Accounts Payable

+429 North San Antonio Road

+Santa Barbara, CA 93110 -1316

 Contractor agrees that it shall be solely liable and responsible for all data and information submitted to the County and submitted by the County to the State on behalf of Contractor.
-Payment will be based on the UOS accepted into MIS and claimed to the State on a monthly basis.

-Submission of Claims and Invoices for Non Medi-Cal Services.
+2. Submission of Claims and Invoices for Non Medi-Cal Services.
 Contractor shall submit a written invoice within 10 calendar days of the end of the month in which non-Medi-Cal services are delivered that: i) depicts the actual costs of providing the services less any applicable revenues, including the provisional Medi-Cal payment as described in VI.A.1 of this Exhibit B MH, as appropriate, ii) states the amount owed by County, and iii) includes the Agreement number and signature of Contractor's authorized representative.
 Invoices shall be delivered to the designated representative or address described in Section VI.A.1 of this Exhibit B MH.
 Actual cost is the actual amount paid or incurred, including direct labor and costs supported by financial statements, time records, invoices, and receipts.